 Policies and procedures are a necessary evil to prevent non-compliance, but they will only deliver results if they are proportionate and correctly implemented.
 Too many rules (Covid-19 lockdown rules being an obvious example) will confuse or overwhelm people; this results in inertia as nobody knows what’s expected of them.

 Following on from the risk assessment, a Head of Compliance could review and refresh procedures for supporting individuals to comply with the rules.
 An HoC could ensure that these procedures are proportionate to the risks being faced and to the nature, scale and complexity of its operations.

 Procedures must be clear, practical, accessible, effectively implemented and enforced.
 In addition, extra procedures may be needed to manage the compliance risks of particular groups (e.g. third parties or associates).

 - Create procedures and priorities assigned to compliance risks - Use the risk matrix to differentiate between significant and limited risks.

-- Make it real - It’s vital to bring policies and procedures to life or they ultimately become meaningless.
+- Make it real - It’s vital to bring policies and procedures to life, or they ultimately become meaningless.
 They should be useable, relevant and reflect current practice, with clear links to business activities and risk areas.
-Scenarios, storytelling and gamification can enhance engagement with core messages and check people’s understanding in real-life situations.
+Scenarios, storytelling and gamification can enhance engagement with core messages and check people’s understanding of real-life situations.

-- Take the team with you - Rules work best, not when they are imposed unilaterally but when people are consulted, when they take ownership and agree the best way forward.
-Poke a stick at society by imposing Covid-19 restrictions without consultation and people will bite back.
+- Take the team with you - Rules work best, not when they are imposed unilaterally but when people are consulted, when they take ownership and agree on the best way forward.
+Poke a stick at society by imposing Covid-19 restrictions without consultation, and people will bite back.